Devanoper/23B1540_AIC/NT.md

 * **Cloud Platform:** Utilize cloud computing services like AWS, Azure, or Google Cloud.
 * **GPU Acceleration:** Use GPU instances for faster model training and inference (especially for deep learning).
 * **Software Tools:** Python libraries (pandas, NumPy, scikit-learn, TensorFlow, PyTorch, Flask).

+# Q2
+## SOP : AI Community

+My journey into the world of Artificial Intelligence began with an assignment for the AI Community.
+While I initially had only a basic understanding of Machine Learning, the assignment propelled me to dive deep into the intricacies of the field.
+Though I couldn't solve Question 1, the struggle itself ignited a passion within me.
+It made me realize the immense potential of AI to revolutionize our world and I was hooked.

+I'm fascinated by the ability of algorithms to learn from data and make predictions.
+I'm particularly interested in the applications of AI in enhancing student life at IIT Bombay.
+Imagine a system that predicts course difficulty based on student feedback or a chatbot that helps students navigate the campus.

+Joining the AI Community allows me to bridge the gap between my nascent knowledge and the real-world applications of AI.
+I'm eager to collaborate with like-minded individuals, learn from their expertise, and contribute to the development of innovative projects that benefit the student community.

+This is my first step towards a future where I can leverage AI to build a better tomorrow, starting right here at IIT Bombay.

+My goal is to leverage AI and ML to develop practical solutions for the campus community.
+I envision projects that address common student needs, such as:

+**1. Smart Course Recommendation System:** Leveraging student data and course descriptions, we could develop an intelligent system that recommends courses based on individual interests and academic goals.
+This could significantly improve course selection and academic planning.

+**2. PYQ analyser :** Imagine a chatbot that analyses PYQs and provides tailored questions, personalized learning materials, and even interactive quizzes.
+This could enhance student engagement and improve academic performance.

+**3. Event Management Assistant:** Utilizing AI for analyzing student preferences and optimizing event schedules could create a seamless and efficient event management platform for various campus organizations.

+Beyond these initial ideas, I'm excited to explore the vast possibilities of AI for enhancing campus life